mosip/documentation/docs/inji-mobile-wallet/versions/version-0.11.0-inji/README.md

 ### GenderMag

 The GenderMag Method is a process and also a set of materials helpful in investigating gender biases during resident's problem-solving experiences with software.
 Gendermag adheres to Human Computer Interaction (HCI) principles and thereby factor in gender differences interaction with software.
 As part of GenderMag walkthrough, we have identified inclusivity bugs with respect to UI / UX in Inji mobile.
-0.11.0 will contain UI / UX changes for P1 items.
+Version 0.11.0 includes UI / UX changes for P1 items.

 ## Repository Released